 Constitution Beach in East Boston

-Photo courtesy of MassMatt
+Photo courtesy of MassMatt, cc by 2.0

 Located between Logan Airport and tracks for the T's Blue Line, Constitution Beach gets plenty of noise from passing planes and subway trains.
 In addition, it's only about half a mile long and a favorite local spot, so it also can get crowded.